 Reinstatement of Suspended Students at State System Institutions

 Students suspended from all other Oklahoma State System institutions may be eligible for admission to Rose State College.
 Each student seeking admission to Rose State College under this category will be interviewed by the College Registrar and advised of the requirements for admission.
-These requirements include satisfactory completion, during the first semester of reinstatement, of EDUC 1103, Educational Planning, and the planning of a class schedule with an Academic Advisor.
+These requirements include satisfactory completion, during the first semester of reinstatement, of EDUC 1103, College & Life Strategies, and the planning of a class schedule with an Academic Advisor.

 Each student will be informed of the availability of tutoring, study skills instruction, and counseling.
 Students admitted in this category will be placed on academic probation and must meet the State Regents' Retention Standards.